Uncertainty principle from the noise of gravitons: Introduction

 \section{Introduction}

 The new age of theoretical physics involving graviton-particle interactions is directing towards a new area of high energy physics where deterministic classical equations are being dominated by stochastic quantum gravity fluctuations.
 In a series of works \cite{QGravNoise,QGravLett,QGravD,Soda,OTMGraviton}, the interaction of a model interferometer detector and a gravitational wave has been explored.
 It has been observed that the geodesic deviation equation gets replaced by a Langevin-like equation which involves a stochastic noise term.
 Recently in \cite{AppleParikh}, the modification to Newton's law of free fall due to considering the effects of the quantum gravitational fluctuations on a freely falling massive particle, has been discussed.
 Instead of considering a flat spacetime geometry, the authors in \cite{AppleParikh} have considered a slightly curved background geometry where the observer is fixed with respect to the background.
 The idea used in \cite{AppleParikh} is to use perturbation on the slightly curved geometry for which the post-Newtonian modified spacetime metric is used.
 Finally, the fluctuation over the background metric has been quantized to directly involve quantum gravitational calculation in the entire analysis.
 The calculation shows that apart from the special and general relativistic corrections, Newton's universal law of gravitation now contains a stochastic noise term due to the quantum gravity correction introduced during the calculation.
+In a recent analysis \cite{Giulia}, formulation of the quantum gravity-matter system in a WKB approach has been proposed.